Impressionism, the partakers of the expositions:

 Alfred Sisley, Sèvres, 1878-80:

 October 1878 Sisley moved to Sèvres, 12km west of Paris.
 His address was 7, Avenue de Bellevue, but this is only found in close by Boulogne-Billancourt, about 10km west of Paris.
 (Other sources mention he did so in March, others 1877 (R38) and others 1875 (R7,p153)).
 In April 1879 Sisley moved to 164, Grand-Rue, Sèvres.
 Sisley and his wife had contacts with Félix and Marie Bracquemond, who lived at the villa Brancas, 3bis, Rue de Brancas, Sèvres.
 Marie Bracquemond made a painting of Sisley and his wife dining with them (see below) and also of a trip on a steamer (R166,p6).

 Duret, an art-critic, included Sisley in his pamphlet ‘Les Peintres Impressionnistes’ as one of the just 5 Impressionists.
 Duret also supported Sisley.
 After the 3th ‘impressionist’ exposition Sisley submitted again to the Salon.
-Sisley said in a letter to Duret (1879/03/14) ‘we still have a long way to go before we can afford to disregard the prestige gained from official exhibitions’ (R166,p267).
-Sure is that he was rejected in 1879 and 1880.
+Sisley said in a letter to Duret (1879/03/14) ‘we still have a long way to go before we can afford to disregard the prestige gained from official exhibitions’ (R166,p267; R7,p149).
+Sisley was rejected in 1879 and 1880.
 Gale writes he also was rejected in 1878 (R53,p141).
 In 1879 Sisley had an exhibition with Monet and Pissarro in the offices of the newspaper ‘L’Evenement’.

 Alfred Sisley in Moret-sur-Loing and surroundings, 1880-1899: